Three times a week, we do our podcast, Verdict with Ted Cruz.

 What do you know?

-Well, uh, thanks, Sean, for the kind wishes and and you know, of course, all of our thoughts are with the people who have been affected, and indeed the the courageousness of the police, how quickly they were deployed and how quickly they secured the area after this terrorist incident this afternoon.
+And, you know, of course, all of our thoughts are with the people who have been affected and indeed the courageousness of the police, how quickly they were deployed and how quickly they secured the area after this terrorist incident this afternoon.

-As you say, 240 this afternoon, a man crashed the car into the uh into the railings outside the House of Parliament, having mowed down uh uh uh a couple of dozen people, it looks like outside on the Westminster Bridge.
+As you say, at 2:40 this afternoon, a man crashed the car into the into the railings outside the House of Parliament, having mowed down a couple of dozen people, it looks like, outside on the Westminster Bridge.

-Um, what we're hearing now uh is speculation, of course, uh, over different tube stations, the underground system in the United Kingdom, of course, very famous, different tubes uh stations being closed, being scoured uh for potential devices or potential people that they might be looking for in connection with this,
+What we're hearing now is speculation, of course, over different tube stations, the underground system in the United Kingdom, of course, very famous.

-and you're correct to say that the uh the left wing Channel 4 uh uh uh broadcasting agency in the United Kingdom were quick to put out a name of a person who they claimed was responsible for this attack earlier on today.
+And you're correct to say that the left-wing Channel 4 broadcasting agency in the United Kingdom were quick to put out a name of a person who they claimed was responsible for this attack earlier on today.

-However, we now know from his solicitor and his brother that this person who was charged with terrorism a couple of years ago.
+However, we now know from his solicitor and his brother that this person who was charged with terrorism a couple of years ago is in prison.

-In prison, he remains in prison uh according to his solicitor and his brother.
+He remains in prison, according to his solicitor and his brother.

-So it just goes to show that actually when you hear about these people jumping on these attacks, when you hear about the whole fake news saga, this has come from a left-wing news outlet in the UK uh and they're now having to row it back.
+So it just goes to show that actually when you hear about these people jumping on these attacks, when you hear about the whole fake news saga, this has come from a left-wing news outlet in the UK, and they're now having to row it back.

-And I think they they they they've really embarrassed themselves over this, especially at a time where people are so concerned uh with the safety of the city.
+And I think they've really embarrassed themselves over this, especially at a time where people are so concerned with the safety of the US.

 Are you hearing it's that person?

-Uh you know, Phil Haney, you are a founding member of the DSS, uh DHS.
+You know, Phil Haney, you are a founding member of the DSS, DHS.

 You had a list of names.

-You believe that when you were when Barack Obama became president, you were forced to get rid of all of those names.
+You believe that when Barack Obama became president, you were forced to get rid of all of those names.

-None of this, I'm sure would happen today surprises you in any way, does it?
+None of this, I'm sure, what happened today surprises you in any way, does it?

-No, in fact, I uh went right back to my active duty mode.
+No, in fact, I went right back to my active duty mode.

-I scoured through the resources that were available and then did an analysis of the uh photographs that were put online by the guardian.
+I scoured through the resources that were available and then did an analysis of the photographs that were put online by the Guardian.

 It's not necessarily proven derogatory information.

-However, they are indicators, and what I saw from my first level analysis of the suspect when the pictures posted in the Guardian, is that he was likely a Salafi Muslim because of his facial his beard, that he was probably not a new immigrant.
+And what I saw from my first-level analysis of the suspect from the pictures posted in The Guardian is that he was likely a Salafi Muslim because of his facial beard, that he was probably not a new immigrant.

-There were two pictures that were shown immediately after the man was down and then post-inspection.
+There were two pictures that were shown immediately after the man was down, and then post-inspection, they did a strip search on him.

-And by the indicators, first of all his facial hair, Salafi Muslims often shaved the mustache area of their beard.
+And by the indicators, first of all, his facial hair, Salafi Muslims often shave the mustache area of their beard.

-Also, I noticed that he was probably not a new immigrant.
+Also, I noticed that he was probably not a new immigrant just by his body, the way his body looked.

-by his body the way his body looked and the third is that it was probably from the in Indian subcontinent just because of other physical indicators.
+And the third is that he was probably from the Indian subcontinent just because of other physical indicators.

-Again they're indicators not proven derogatory information but if I was an active duty law enforcement officer working on that case you know on the ground as a subject matter expert in counterterrorism those would be my first indicators of the likely nature of the suspect involved in the attack.
+But if I was an active duty law enforcement officer working on that case, you know, on the ground as a subject matter expert in counterterrorism, those would be my first indicators of the likely nature of the suspect involved in the attack.

-You know I really I I understand exactly what you're saying.
+No, I really, I understand exactly what you're saying.

 Nigel Farage, let me ask you first.

-Let me let me take this break and we'll get to Nigel Farage, good friend of the program.
+Let me take this break, and we'll get to Nigel Farage, good friend of the program.

 And Nigel, I guess you got on late.